 This charming and refined seaside community is a marriage of easy living and alluring elegance, characterized by the stunning architecture defined by properties such as Villa Mariah.
-The hamlet is approximately 6.5 square miles and is home to a charming Main street, tranquil sands like Indian Wells beach, with miles of rolling dunes.
+The hamlet is about 6.5 square miles and is home to a charming Main street, tranquil sands like Indian Wells beach, with miles of rolling dunes.
 Amagansett is for those who crave luxury against an exclusive and serene setting.

 Almond is often known for attracting locals, celebrities, and tourists who enjoy locally sourced, fresh, artisanal cuisine.
 Expect to find everything from Korean-style short ribs to mac and cheese with prosciutto and shaved Umbrian truffles.